Uncle Sam gives, and Uncle Sam takes away.

 - Your home office, if used to run your real estate investment business, can help generate tax deductions as well as long as the home office meets the minimum requirements (consult your tax advisor)

 By taking advantage of all applicable tax deductions, investment property owners can increase their revenue and reduce their tax liability, opening the possibility to purchase additional properties.
 There may be other ways to decrease your tax liability.
-Talk to your financial advisor or certified public accountant, as they typically keep abreast of new tax deductions that Orlando investment property owners can claim.
+Talk to your financial advisor or certified public accountant, as they typically keep abreast of new tax deductions that Central Florida investment property owners can claim.